American Medical Association: 1847–1900

 In 1846, the organization created a committee dedicated to analyzing the methodology of vital records registration.
 It urged state governments to adopt measures to register births, marriages and deaths within their populations.
 In 1847, the American Medical Association was founded in Philadelphia by Nathan Smith Davis as a national professional medical organization.
-The AMA established the world's first national code for ethical medical practice, the AMA Code of Medical Ethics.
 The organization educated people about the dangers of patent medicines and called for legislation regulating their production and sale.
 One resulting legislation was the Drug Importation Act of 1848.

 In 1848, the AMA began publishing Transactions of the American Medical Association, which included lists and reports of cases of physiological effects of ether and chloroform at the Massachusetts General Hospital in Boston, the New York Hospital and the clinics of the University of Pennsylvania and Jefferson Medical College.

 At the organization's second meeting in 1849, Thomas Wood suggested a committee on medical science to establish a board to analyze quack remedies and nostrums to be published in order to inform the public about the dangers of such remedies.
 The AMA's attempts to expose quack remedies aided the passage of the first Pure Food and Drug Act in 1906.

 The AMA Committee on Ethics advocated for recognition of qualified female physicians in 1869, and the AMA inducted its first female member, Sarah Hackett Stevenson, as an Illinois State Medical Society delegate in 1876.

 In 1872, the AMA's book Nomenclature of Diseases was published.

-The Journal of the American Medical Association was launched in 1883.
+In 1883, the AMA launched the Journal of the American Medical Association.
 The organization's founder, Nathan Smith Davis, served as the first editor of the publication.

 In 1897, the AMA was incorporated in the state of Illinois.

 AMA pushed for laws requiring compulsory smallpox vaccinations in 1899.
 In 1899, the AMA appointed a committee to report on tuberculosis, including on its communicability and prevention.
 The Committee on Tuberculosis presented its report in October 1900.